brettimus/dva/docs/API.md

 ### `app.start(selector?)`

-Start application. `selector` is optionally, if no `selector`, it will return a function which return JSX element.
+Start application. `selector` is optional.

+If there is no `selector`, it will return a higher-order component (HOC), i.e., a function which return JSX element.

 ```js
 app.start('#root');